 I am a licensed clinical psychologist serving the East Bay in Northern California.
-Currently, I work part-time in private practice and also part-time as a clinic supervisor at Asian Health Services in Oakland Chinatown.
+Currently, I split my time between seeing patients in private practice and working as a clinical supervisor in the Specialty Mental Health division at Asian Health Services in Oakland Chinatown.
 I am a native to the Bay Area, and received my BA in Psychology and BS in Business Administration from the University of California, Berkeley.
 I worked as a healthcare consultant for a number of years before returning back to school for my graduate studies.
 I received my doctorate degree in Clinical Psychology from the PGSP-Stanford PsyD Consortium in Palo Alto, CA. I have had extensive training in inpatient and outpatient hospitals, VA medical centers, forensic settings, and community mental health clinics in the Bay Area and New York City.
 I completed my pre-doctoral internship at Maimonides Medical Center and Cancer Center in Brooklyn, NY and my postdoctoral hours at the Bronx VA Medical Center and at the Manhattan Center for Cognitive-Behavioral Therapy.

 I previously worked as a senior psychologist at the Manhattan Center for Cognitive-Behavioral Therapy in New York City, primarily seeing adolescents and adults in individual therapy and teaching weekly didactics to trainees at the center.
 I am an expert in the treatment of anxiety and mood disorders, obsessive-compulsive disorder, and post-traumatic stress disorder.
 My clinical interests include mindfulness, cultural factors and competency in mental health, and behavioral health interventions.